knowledge-learning/ehealthkd-2020/docs/pages/submission.md

 * The gold annotations (in this case, `data/development/main/scenario.txt`).
 * Your system's annotations (`data/submissions/baseline/dev/run1/scenario1-main/scenario.txt`)

-The evaluation script outputs the total number of correct, incorrect, partial, missing and spurious matches for each subtask, and the final score as defined in the [Evaluation section](/evaluation).
+The evaluation script outputs the total number of correct, incorrect, partial, missing and spurious matches for each subtask, and the final score as defined in the [Task section](/tasks).

 ```bash
 $ python3 -m scripts.score \